-remuneration policy is in line with the achievement of objectives defined in the Company strategy; in the event of changes of the strategy, the remuneration system structure shall be reviewed and if necessary, amended;

-- remuneration policy shall help to avoid negative incentives, especially conflicts of interest, as remuneration will be paid strictly according to this policy; - remuneration system comprises a fixed component and a variable component, both of which must stand in an appropriate relationship to one another; - remuneration policy shall ensure internal fairness and external competitiveness; - employees are offered a competitive and market aligned remuneration package; - every position is evaluated to determine both its relative internal value and external value based on written position description job profile.
+- remuneration policy is in line with the achievement of objectives defined in the Company strategy; in the event of changes of the strategy, the remuneration system structure shall be reviewed and if necessary, amended; - remuneration policy shall help to avoid negative incentives, especially conflicts of interest, as remuneration will be paid strictly according to this policy; - remuneration system comprises a fixed component and a variable component, both of which must stand in an appropriate relationship to one another; - remuneration policy shall ensure internal fairness and external competitiveness; - employees are offered a competitive remuneration package;

+• every position is evaluated to determine both its relative internal value and external value based on written position description - job profile.

-All job positions within the Company are classified according to remuneration survey provider principles.
-The basis for classifying a position is the corresponding job evaluation based on Hay Method.
-The Hay Method is an analytic method to evaluate job requirements by means of defined evaluation criteria.
-As is always the case with Hay Method, the approach is job and not person related.
+All job positions within the Company are classified according to remuneration survey provider principles and updated annually.
+The basis for classifying a position is the corresponding job evaluation based on Hay or Fontes (for Estonia and Latvia) Method.
+The Hay or Fontes Method is an analytic method to evaluate job requirements by means of defined evaluation criteria.
+The approach of Hay or Fontes Method is related with job position not person.

 ERGO applies a total compensation approach.
-The total remuneration contains not only fixed components, but also variable remuneration.
+The total remuneration contains not only fixed remuneration, but also variable remuneration.
 Remunerations ranges are assigned to managerial or non-managerial level of position.
-The variable remuneration percentages are monitored against market on annual bases.
+Only fixed remuneration is established of the heads of key functions.

-B.1.5.2 Basic and variable remuneration
+B.1.5.2 Fixed and variable remuneration

-The basic remuneration is determined on the basis of the role, position, including professional experience, responsibility, job complexity, local market conditions.
+The fixed remuneration is determined on the basis of the job role, position, including professional experience, responsibility, job complexity, local market conditions.
 It is paid monthly or twice per month according to local legislation.

 The variable remuneration component must reflect overall business performance of the Company.
 The components of variable remuneration need to adequately take into account company success, particularly in terms of significant risks and their timescales.
-Therefore a part of the variable remuneration for employees is measured using the value-based key-figure Economic Earnings.
+Therefore, a part of the variable remuneration for employees is measured using the value-based key-figure Economic Earnings.

-According to the positions' direct influence to company results, percentage of variable remuneration can differ - depending on whether it is business or support function.

-Additionally there are several motivation schemes in place for sales employees and managers to best meet the market needs and customer expectations.
+According to the positions', percentage of variable remuneration differs - depending on whether it is managerial position or not.
+Additionally, there are several motivation schemes in place for sales employees and managers to best meet the market needs and customer expectations.